Cap-go/docs/self-hosted/getting-started.md

 In manual mode, all the logic is handled by the JS, that some good and some bad in both scenarios.

 ### Prepare your bundle

 To send updates to your app, you need to zip it.\
 \
-The best way to be sure your zip is good is to use the Capgo CLI for zipping.
+The best way to be certain your zip is good is to use the Capgo CLI for zipping.

 `npx @capgo/cli/latest bundle zip` will create your zip ready to be uploaded in your backend.